Valery Gergiev, Mariinsky Orchestra

 Count Vaudémont — Najmiddin Mavlyanov

-At least initially, Mavlyanov’s tenor seemed the least impressive of the voices, with a slightly covered timbre (for a tenor voice), and tone transitions weren’t always quite clear / sharp.
+At least initially, Mavlyanov’s tenor seemed the least impressive of the voices, with a slightly covered timbre (for a tenor voice).
+Tone transitions weren’t always quite clear / sharp.
 Later, though, he, too, built up an impressive volume and brilliance, calling for an extra applauses.
 Not at the least, this was thanks to Tchaikovsky’s beautiful melodious invention!

 In the duet with Duke Robert, I felt that the concert setting didn’t always work in favor of the singers: in a typical opera setting, the orchestra is in a pit, relative to the orchestra, the singer’s voice reaches the audience more directly.
 Acoustically, it would have been preferable to have the singers perform in front of the orchestra, in order to establish proper / better balance.
 However, this prevents the close visual contact with the conductor.
 I should say, though, that Gergiev worked with a slightly reduced orchestra size, which certainly helped the balance.